hundredrabbits/thebook/north_pacific_logbook.md

 The sun came and stayed with us for an hour, not long enough to dry anything, but we're happy it came at all.
 The sun does wonders for our mood.

 ##### 1200
 We tacked back to the northeast to dodge some weather.
 It is raining again now, we drive from the cabin using a set of long ropes, since we no longer have a dodger to hide under.
-We make *pate chinois* (see recipe, p.217) for lunch.
+We make *pate chinois* (see recipes) for lunch.

 ##### 1400
 We napped hard, then beat to weather with a good easterly heading.
-We are now 1066 nm from Japan, we're nearing the 165°E mark that indicates our turn northward.
+We are now 1,974 (1066 nm) from Japan, we're nearing the 165°E mark that indicates our turn northward.
 When you sail east to Alaska or to the Pacific Northwest, you've got to go east until you hit that mark, otherwise you run the risk of staying in the path of typhoons.

 We keep getting strong winds.
 Every 2 days a big system runs us over.
 Considering what happened yesterday, we decided that we would heave to as often as we needed to.
 This trip is a long one, and we need to keep our energy up.

+# Heaving to

 Heaving-to is a technique in sailing, it is a way of slowing a sailing vessel's forward progress, as well as fixing the tiller and sail positions so that the vessel doesn't need steering.
+It consists of turning to tack through the wind, without releasing the jibsheet.
+The mainsail will self-tack to the other side, but the jib is held aback.
+When the jib's belly curves inward, the tiller (or rudder) should be aligned with it, as if trying to tack back again.
+It's necessary to lash the tiller so the rudder can't move again.
+Without the power of the jib, the boat can't go forward and will stop.
+It is easy to do, and all aboard should learn to do it.

+Breaking a heave to involves unlashing the tiller, and releasing the windward jibsheet, then hauling in the leeward sheet.

-We liked to refer to it as 'parking' the boat.
+We liked to refer to heaving to as 'parking' the boat.
 We practiced this technique years ago in Canada, and again a few times in the South Pacific.
+Practicing it in calm waters is very different than in storm-like conditions, but the technique is the same.

 The first time we did it at sea, was on the sail from Mexico to the Marquesas.
 It was early in the morning, I was outside, steering in the cockpit.
 The sky was grey, overcast, and I could see lightning.
-Then, without warning, the wind rose from a comfortable 15 knots to 40 knots.
+Then, without warning, the wind rose from a comfortable 28 km/h (15 kn) to 74 km/h (40 kn).
 We had a full-jib and main, I couldn't hold the tiller.
 The sudden wind increase woke up Devine, and together we decided to heave to, to let the weather pass.
 We did it again while sailing from New Zealand to Fiji.
 We left Opua in early June, the wind stayed with us for two days, but then died entirely.
 We awoke Calcifer, to try and work our way past 30°S, as we were south of that line, and that a front was coming from the west.
 Fronts south of 30°S tend to pack a punch.
 Our little engine couldn't take us far enough, we were in a 'nowhere to run, nowhere to hide' situation.
-The system rolled in, bringing winds of 40+ knots and big seas.
+The system rolled in, bringing winds of 74 km/h (40+ kn) and big seas.
 We hove-to, and again, waited.

 It's a technique that is worth mastering, as it could save your boat, and your life, and in difficult times, it gives you time to rest.
+We should have been heaving to instead of running with the weather yesterday, if we had been, Pino would not have been overwhelmed.

-Our boat, with its fin keel, heaves-to well enough.
+Our boat, with its fin keel, heaves to well enough.
 Slowing the boat does cost time, but our safety is important.
 We've got plenty of time to get to Canada.
 We are so glad that the rig suffered no damage, we were lucky.
 Pino is a good, strong boat, we knew when we bought it, and we know it now.

 ##### 1700
 Put boat into heave to again to eat a dinner of *soy bean hummus* (see recipe, p.127), carrots and vegetables.
 We don't normally heave to to eat meals, but we stopped for an hour just to relax, and to spend some time together.

 ##### 1800
 We started night shifts ahead of time today, as it is getting darker earlier.
 We had good winds pushing us southeast.
-We received a message from Robusta, they are doing well, and are 300 nm away from us.
+We received a message from Robusta, they are doing well, and are 556 km (300 nm) away from us.
 They cannot send messages often, as they have issues with their radio.

 ##### 2000
 I couldn't sit on either the high, or the low side during my night shifts.
 I was scared.
 Scared of being swept up again.
 I sat on the cockpit floor, moving the tiller with ropes from there.
 I did not think that yesterday's event had affected me adversely, but it has... everytime I hear a wave rushing up to us, my heart would leap into my throat, and my legs would turn to jelly.
 Big waves have the same effect, but worse.
 I would get panicky, with cold sweat at my back.